wazuh/wazuh-documentation/source/cloud-service/index.rst

 Overview
 --------

+Discover our endpoint security monitoring solution delivered as a service: Wazuh Cloud Service

-This section describes what does Wazuh Cloud Service offer and how to manage it.
+Find out what does Wazuh Cloud Service offer and how to manage it.

 Getting started section offers a brief introduction to the service, its features, and a quick guide on how to use it.

-More information regarding a cloud environment and its billing can be found on the subsequent sections.
+Learn more about Cloud environments on the subsequent sections.

 Table of contents